tumagonx/nwjs_docs_old/Preserve-window-state-between-sessions.md

  * current state of node-webkit Window API (v0.7.3 and later).
  *
  * Known issues:
- * - unmaximization not always sets the window (x, y) in the lastly used coordinates
+ * - Unmaximization not always sets the window (x, y) in the lastly used coordinates.
- * - unmaximization animation sometimes looks wierd
+ * - Unmaximization animation sometimes looks wierd.
- * - extra height added to window, at least in linux x64 gnome-shell env.
+ * - Extra height added to window, at least in linux x64 gnome-shell env.
 It seems that
  *   when we read height then it returns it with window frame, but if we resize window
  *   then it applies dimensions only to internal document without external frame.
  *   Need to test in other environments with different visual themes.
  *
  * Change log:
- * 2013.12.01
+ * 2013-12-01
- * - workaround of extra height in gnome-shell added */
+ * - Workaround of extra height in gnome-shell added.
+ *
+ * 2014-03-22
+ * - Repared workaround (from 2013-12-01) behaviour when use frameless window.
+ *   Now it works correctly.
+ */

 var gui = require('nw.gui');